Meditation isn’t enough, okay?

 4. For every spiritual practice, incorporate a psychological practice

 To create balance, assess your current path.
 Perhaps get a sheet of paper and divide it in two.
 On one hand, write all of the spiritual practices you engage in.
 On the other, write down all the psychological practices you engage in.
-What do you have more of?
-This is a simple way to tell which side you’re favoring more than the other.
+What do you have more of: spiritual or psychological practices?
+This exercise is a simple way to tell which side you’re favoring more than the other.

 For example, you might write on the spiritual side: meditation, yoga, visualization, and reiki.
 But on the other, you might only have journaling.
 Here we can see that you’d need to incorporate more psychological practices into your life.

-If you’re in need of ideas for bringing more psychological development into your life, you may like to explore the following (other than the above-mentioned inner child and shadow work):
+If you’re in need of more ideas for bringing psychological development into your life, you may like to explore the following examples (other than the above-mentioned inner child and shadow work):